CS50etudiant/CS50etudiant/README.md

-- 👋 Hi, I’m @CS50etudiant, a highschool student based in Melbourne
+- 👋 Hi, I’m @Kevin-Duignan, a highschool student based in Melbourne
 - 👀 I’m interested in studying computer science and becoming a software engineer
 - 🌱 I’m currently learning CS50x and CS50w by Harvard
 - 💞️ I’m looking to collaborate on anything that pushed my learning further